Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • intrauterine death.

 There are many reasons that contribute to impaired blood flow during pregnancy.
-Consider the most common factors that provoke a violation of blood flow.
+Let's consider the most common factors that provoke blood flow disorders.

-1. Diseases of the uterus: bicornuate uterus, endometriosis, uterine hypoplasia, the presence of fibroids, etc.
+1. Diseases of the uterus: bicornuate uterus, endometriosis, uterine hypoplasia, presence of fibroids, etc.

-2. Mother's health problems: kidney failure, diabetes, hypotension, pyelonephritis, diseases endocrine system, bronchial asthma and etc.
+2. Maternal health problems: renal failure, diabetes mellitus, hypotension, pyelonephritis, disease endocrine system, bronchial asthma etc.

-4. External factors: alcohol intake during pregnancy, smoking, constant being in a nervous environment, first birth (and a woman over 35), poor (limited) nutrition of the mother.
+4. External factors: drinking alcohol during pregnancy, smoking, constantly being in a nervous environment, first birth (and the woman is over 35), poor (limited) maternal nutrition.

 Symptoms of pathology

-At the first degree of manifestation of the pathology, the symptoms do not manifest themselves in any way, therefore future mom learns about the problem by visiting the next scheduled ultrasound.
-If the pathology proceeds in an acute or decompensated form, then changes in the activity (movement, stirring) of the fetus can be noticed.
-Such states are characterized by changes too strong movements with lulls.
+At the first degree of manifestation of the pathology, the symptoms do not manifest themselves in any way, therefore expectant mother finds out about the problem by visiting the next scheduled ultrasound.
+If the pathology occurs in an acute or decompensated form, then changes in the activity (movement, movement) of the fetus can be noticed.
+Such conditions are characterized by changes that are too strong movements with subsidence.

-In addition to behavioral changes in the baby's abdomen, there may be:
+In addition to behavioral changes in the baby in the stomach, there may be:

 • late toxicosis;